 A place like El Calafate, Argentina, couldn’t do without its ice bar.
 In fact, there are two.
 The most popular one is GlacioBar.
 You pay an entry fee to be able to sit on ice furniture and drink unlimited cocktails in ice glasses.
 It’s not the kind of place to go if you are looking for something cozy: it’s very cold inside!!

-Practical Information To Organize Your Trip To El Calafate, Argentina
+Practical Tips To Plan Your Trip To El Calafate

 When to visit El Calafate, Argentina